dylanljones/pyrekordbox/docs/source/formats/mysetting.rst

 - `MYSETTING2.DAT`

-MySetting File Structure
+My-Setting File Structure
 ------------------------

-The MySetting files of Rekordbox are made up of a file header, a body structure containing the main data and a file footer.
-In contrast to the analysis files the MySetting files use little endian data types.
+The My-Setting files of Rekordbox are made up of a file header, a body structure containing the main data and a file footer.
+In contrast to the analysis files the My-Setting files use little endian data types.

 The files starts with a single byte `len_strings` specifying the combined size of the string data fields (should be always 96).
 The next 3 bytes are always zero.
 The first 4 bytes can also be interpreted as a little endian 32-bit integer.
-After that the MySettings files contain three 32 byte long ASCII strings.
+After that the My-Setting files contain three 32 byte long ASCII strings.
 The first 32 byte field `brand` contains the name of the brand.
 The value seems to depend on the file: